awsdocs/amazon-redshift-developer-guide/doc_source/stored-procedure-create.md

 Stored procedures are commonly used to encapsulate logic for data transformation, data validation, and business\-specific logic\.
 By combining multiple SQL steps into a stored procedure, you can reduce round trips between your applications and the database\.

 For fine\-grained access control, you can create stored procedures to perform functions without giving a user access to the underlying tables\.
-For example, only the owner or a superuser can truncate a table, and a user needs write permission to insert data into a table\.
-Instead of granting a user permissions on the underlying tables, you can create a stored procedure that performs the task\.
-You then give the user permission to run the stored procedure\.
+For example, only the owner or a superuser can truncate a table, and a user needs write privileges to insert data into a table\.
+Instead of granting a user privileges on the underlying tables, you can create a stored procedure that performs the task\.
+You then give the user privileges to run the stored procedure\.

 A stored procedure with the DEFINER security attribute runs with the privileges of the stored procedure's owner\.
-By default, a stored procedure has INVOKER security, which means the procedure uses the permissions of the user that calls the procedure\.
+By default, a stored procedure has INVOKER security, which means the procedure uses the privileges of the user that calls the procedure\.

 To create a stored procedure, use the [CREATE PROCEDURE](r_CREATE_PROCEDURE.md) command\.
 To run a procedure, use the [CALL](r_CALL_procedure.md) command\.
 Examples follow later in this section\.

 **Note**
-Some clients might throw the following error when creating an Amazon Redshift stored procedure\.
+Some clients might display the following error when creating an Amazon Redshift stored procedure\.

 ```
 ERROR: 42601: [Amazon](500310) unterminated dollar-quoted string at or near "$$